 Do use tahini as a milk substitute.

 While tahini milk might not be as well-known as cashew milk and other nut milks, it is an option if you are looking for an alternative to dairy milk.
 The downside is that it does not have a neutral taste.
-But if you like the flavor of sesame seeds, it will be a great opinion in cereals and other milk applications.
+But if you like the flavor of sesame seeds, it will be a great option in cereals (among other milk use cases) as a dairy-free alternative.

-Making it is simple, just add about a cup of tahini to a blender along with 6 cups of water and blend until smooth.
-You can make a rich version with less water, add cocoa powder and a sweetener for a decent vegan ice cream.
+Making it is simple.
+Just add about a cup of tahini to a blender along with 6 cups of water and blend until smooth.
+You can make a rich version with less water, then add cocoa powder and a sweetener for a decent vegan ice cream.

 Don’t add too much water to tahini when preparing it.